 A negative test result when it comes to DNA testing, like a positive result, can have multiple meanings.

-However, it typically means that there are no genetic changes or mutations that indicate the presence of, or that a person is a carrier of a certain disease.
-It can also mean that a person is not at an increased risk.
+However, it typically means that there are no genetic changes or mutations detected that indicate the presence of, or that a person is a carrier of a certain disease.
+It can also mean that a person is not at an increased risk based on genetic factors.

-For most negative tests, further testing is necessary in order to confirm the result.
-This should typically be done in a lab under the guidance of a qualified physician, especially if it warrants further review.
+For most negative tests, further testing may be necessary in order to confirm the result.
+This should typically be done in a lab under the guidance of a qualified physician or genetic counselor, especially if it warrants further review.

 What Is an Inconclusive Test Result?